HannachiHassen/Framework_Project/README.md

 * Right click on the Project, Select TestNG > Convert to TestNG
 * Execute the Tests as a group using testng.xml file

+## Integrate with Maven to run the Project from the command line

+* Search for Maven TestNG configuration and add the plugin for Maven Surefire plugin having configuration tags
+* Run from the command prompt - mvn test

 ## Versioning

 For the versions available, see the [tags on this repository](https://github.com/HannachiHassen/project/tags).